Peng Jin in Tai Chi

 Tai Chi and Hypermobility Joint Syndrome

 Tai Chi and Hypermobility Joint Syndrome As a Tai Chi Instructor I live with hypermobility.
 The good news is that Tai Chi, Qi Gong and Meditation are all recommended ways to help manage the symptoms of this connective tissue disorder.
-I changed career in 2010 to become a Tai Chi and Qigong instructor when my…
+This article explores Tai Chi and hypermobility joint syndrome and the health benefits of using…

 The Absence of Resistance